lxg1992/MetanaAssignments/Week8/evm-puzzles/README.md

 F3 (return) uses the previous two parameters as arguments.
 (60016000526001601ff3)
 So, feeding 0x60016000526001601ff3 as call data gives us the EXTCODESIZE of 1 which then satisfies the equation of EQ 1 which lets us get to the JUMPDEST.

+### 8

+Again this block:

+00 36 CALLDATASIZE
+01 6000 PUSH1 00
+03 80 DUP1
+04 37 CALLDATACOPY

+Copies the CALLDATA into memory

+This block:

+05 36 CALLDATASIZE
+06 6000 PUSH1 00
+08 6000 PUSH1 00
+0A F0 CREATE

+Creates a contract FROM memory and puts the address on the stack

+[addr_dep] <- current stack

+[0 0 0 0 0 addr_dep] = PUSH1 00 and 5xDUP1 create this

+[addr_dep 0 0 0 0 0] = SWAP5 (1st <=> 6th) creates this

+[gas_left addr_dep 0 0 0 0 0] = GAS

+We know that CALL function has to return 0 because subsequent instructions compare 00 = 00 if the JUMPI instruction is to succeed.

+Reusing the previous example's answer lets us make a contract that will return 01 which is the OPCODE for ADD, and since there are no items on the stack, it will REVERT, thereby making the result of CALL = 0, which is what we want.

+60016000526001601ff3 is the answer

+### 9

+[03 call_data_size] we need to make call_data_size more than 3 the JUMPI works as it should

+next, we need to make it so that while being greater than 03 bytes (so 04 and above) CALLDATASIZE \* CALLVALUE must equal 08

+For this CALLDATA of 0x00000001 is 4 bytes, multiplied by 2 CALLVALUE which returns 8.
+Since 8 = 8, all the subsequent instructions give the desired result.

+### 10

+First 3 instructions create [1b callvalue]
+So we need CALLVALUE to be less than 1b (27 in decimal) in order to have instruction JUMPI work properly

+Then:

+CALLDATASIZE
+PUSH2 0003
+SWAP1

+creates the following stack

+[call_data_size 3];

+MOD divides the first (topmost) value in the stack by the 2nd which remainder is then fed into the ISZERO instruction (which returns 1 if fed value is 0)